Skip to main content

 helm repo update

-• Your custom values file given to you by Tangram Flex
+• Your custom values file

 kubectl create secret tls tangram-tls \